-How to Watch El Clasico on beIN SPORTS
+How to Watch El Clasico Between Real Madrid vs. Barcelona on beIN SPORTS

 beIN SPORTS

-Christmas will come early for soccer fans this year in the form of the 237th edition of the world's favorite grudge-match: El Clasico!
+Soccer fans will be treated to an early gift this holiday season in the form of the 237th edition of the world's favorite grudge-match: El Clasico!

 Real Madrid, fresh off the back of retaining their Club World Cup title, return to LaLiga action with a mouth-watering clash against bitter rivals Barcelona.